NaturalIntelligence/fastify-xml-body-parser/README.md

 * **validate**: If it is set to `true`, this plugin validate the payload for valid XML syntax before parsing.
 * **contentType**:  It accepts a string or an array of content types.
 By default it is set to `["text/xml", "application/xml", "application/rss+xml"]`.

+**Note**: I've not included body size limit to this plugin because of following reasons
+* I believe it's good to use API gateway to handle non-functional requirements, like security.
+* There are already some plugins which verifies for body length.
+It'll be a performance degrade if all the plugins are doing the same thing.

 ## License
 [MIT License](http://jsumners.mit-license.org/)